The Tragic Real-Life Story Of Shannen Doherty

 The death of Luke Perry affected her deeply

-The most prominent role of Shannen Doherty's career is that of Minnesota transplant Brenda Walsh on the first four years of "Beverly Hills, 90210."
+The most prominent role of Shannen Doherty's career was that of Minnesota transplant Brenda Walsh on the first four years of "Beverly Hills, 90210."
 During that time, her character dated brooding rebel Dylan McKay, portrayed by teen idol Luke Perry, and the Brenda-and-Dylan, off-and-on romantic storyline made the pair a major TV couple of the '90s.
 Playing opposite one another in such an intimate fashion for years drew Doherty and Perry into a friendship, although they'd become distant until Doherty publicly announced in 2015 that she was in treatment for breast cancer.
 "Luke reached out to me during my cancer journey and we picked right back up, albeit older and wiser, but that connection remained in tact," Doherty told People.

 When Perry died suddenly after a stroke in 2019 at the age of 52, the loss was crushing to Doherty.
 "I am in shock.
 Heartbroken.
 Devastated by the loss of my friend.
 I have so many memories with Luke that make me smile and that are forever imprinted on my heart and mind," Doherty said.
 The actor paid tribute to her deceased friend and costar with a guest appearance on Perry's show "Riverdale."
 His character, Fred Andrews, died while saving a stranded driver — portrayed by Doherty.